From Silos to Systems: Process-Oriented Hazard Analysis for AI Systems: Introduction

 In this work we examine to what degree a well-established hazard analysis framework can be readily applied to assess AI systems and what it affords to those conducting the assessment.
-In particular, we focus on \ac{STPA}, a framework well-known for its utility in analyzing complex technical systems \cite{Leveson_undated-zz}. \ac{STPA} offers two powerful affordances essential for examining hazards at the system level: 1) It provides the means to map out and analyze complex social and technical systems leveraging concepts from system theory and control theory.
-2) It centers on the potential loss of stakeholder values, which facilitates harm analysis beyond safety-critical harms (i.e., loss of life, damange to property and environmental harm).
+In particular, we focus on \ac{STPA}, a framework well-known for its utility in analyzing complex technical systems \cite{Leveson_undated-zz}. \ac{STPA} offers two powerful affordances essential for examining hazards at the system level: 1) It provides the means to map out and analyze complex social and technical systems, leveraging concepts from system theory and control theory.
+2) It centers on the potential loss of stakeholder values, which facilitates harm analysis beyond safety-critical harms (i.e., loss of life, damage to property, and environmental harm).
 However, many of the current guidelines for conducting \ac{STPA} primarily focus on traditionally safety-critical systems such as nuclear power plants.
-There are currently only a handful of examples of its application to AI systems and algorithmic harms.\cite{ Jatho2023-zr, Anonymous}.
-When applying STPA to AI systems, we build on existing work while focusing on characteristics unique to AI, such as system opacity, capability uncertainty, and output complexity, as well as the diverse range of potential harms that could result from their adoption.
-Our objectives in this paper is then to lower the barriers to adopting \ac{STPA} by adapting the process for AI applications and empirically demonstrating the affordances it provides when analyzing AI systems.
-Specifically we ask the following research questions: \begin{itemize} \item RQ1: How can the steps of the \ac{STPA} framework be translated to analyze potential hazards from AI systems? \item RQ2: What does \ac{STPA} afford an analyst in identifying, assessing and mitigating potential harms? \end{itemize}
+There are currently only a handful of examples of its application to AI systems and algorithmic harms.\cite{Jatho2023-zr, Rismani2023-xt}.
+When applying STPA to AI systems, we build on existing work while focusing on characteristics and challenges unique to conducting hazard analysis for \ac{AI}, such as system opacity, capability uncertainty, and output complexity, as well as the diverse range of potential harms that could result from their adoption.
+Crucially, these characteristics are not uniform across \ac{AI} systems: a linear regression model, a reinforcement learning agent, and a transformer-based generative model differ substantially in their opacity, autonomy, and output complexity, and therefore place different demands on each stage of the analysis.
+We treat this heterogeneity as central rather than incidental to our study, and our case studies are chosen to expose it.
+Specifically, we ask the following research questions: \begin{itemize} \item RQ1: How can the steps of the \ac{STPA} framework be translated to analyze potential hazards from AI systems? \item RQ2: What does \ac{STPA} afford an analyst in identifying, assessing and mitigating potential harms? \end{itemize}